Gangsta (manga): Manga

 The manga, which is written and illustrated by Kohske, was launched in March 2011 in Shinchosha's Monthly Comic @ Bunch magazine.
 Gangsta. is the author's first manga series, after she debuted in Shōnen Gangan in 2009 with a short story.
 Viz Media announced in July 2013 that it had acquired the rights to publish Gangsta. in North America, with plans to release a new volume on a tri-monthly basis.
 The series went on hiatus due to Kohske's health in November 2015.
 In January 2016, she posted on Twitter that she was preparing to resume the series.
 The series resumed publication on 20 May 2017.

 The manga inspired a spin-off series, titled Gangsta.:Cursed.
 EP_Marco Adriano, which began serialization in the fourth volume of the Quarterly Comic Go Go Bunch magazine, preceded by a prologue in the third volume, which was published on 9 April 2014.
 The series is illustrated by Syuhei Kamo.
 Gangsta.:Cursed.
 EP_Marco Adriano focuses on mafia staff member Marco Adriano, a character from the original manga.
 The first collected volume was published on 9 July 2015.
-In December 2016, Viz Media announced that it had licensed the manga and would release it on December 20.
-Go Go Bunch ceased publication in 2018, and the manga's final chapter was featured in the last issue on February 9, 2018.
+In December 2016, Viz Media announced that it had licensed the manga and would release it on 20 December.
+Go Go Bunch ceased publication in 2018, and the manga's final chapter was featured in the last issue on 9 February 2018.
 Viz Media announced in April 2016 that it had licensed the series under the title Gangsta.: Cursed.

 List of volumes

-The series has been collected into eight tankōbon volumes, seven of which have been republished in English.
+The series has been collected into eight tankōbon volumes, all of which have been republished in English.
 The fifth volume made it onto The New York Times manga best sellers list, ranking at number three.